-OTHER SUPPLEMENTAL INFORMATION (Continued)

-Page

-Nonmajor Capital Project Funds:
+Nonmajor Capital Projects Funds:

-Descriptions 51
+Descriptions 52

-Combining Balance Sheet 52
+Combining Balance Sheet 53

 Combining Schedule of Revenues, Expenditures and

-Changes in Fund Balances 53
+Changes in Fund Balances 54

 Nonmajor Debt Service Fund:

-Combining Balance Sheet 54
+Combining Balance Sheet 55

 Combining Schedule of Revenues, Expenditures and

-Changes in Fund Balance 55
+Changes in Fund Balance 56

-Supplemental Information Schedules 56
+Supplemental Information Schedules 57

-OTHER SUPPLEMENTAL INFORMATION - GRANT INFORMATION
+OTHER SUPPLEMENTAL INFORMATION -

+GRANT INFORMATION

+Indenendent Auditor's Depart on Internal Control

-Report on Internal Control Over Financial Reporting
+Independent Auditor's Report on Internal Control

-And on Compliance And Other Matters Based on an
+Over Financial Reporting And on Compliance And Other Matters Based on an Audit of

-Audit of Financial Statements Performed in Accordance
+Financial Statements Performed in Accordance

-With Government Auditing Standards 57-58
+With Government Auditing Standards 50 50

+with Government Auditing Standards 58-59

-Independent Auditors' Report on Compliance with
+Independent Auditor's Report on Compliance for

-Requirements That Could Have A Direct and

-Material Effect on Each Major Program And
+Each Major Program and on

-Internal Control Over Compliance
+Internal Control Over Compliance 朝

-in Accordance with OMB Circular A-133 59-60
+Required by OMB Circular A-133 60-61

+Required by OMD Circular A-155 00-01

-Schedule of Findings and Questioned Costs 61-62
+Schedule of Findings and Questioned Costs 62

+Schedule of T mangs and Questioned Costs 02

 Schedule of Expenditures of Federal Awards 63

+Senedule of Engenditures of a selection from do 05

 Notes to Schedule of Expenditures of Federal Awards 64

+The construction of a substitution of Longituting 01

 Summary Schedule of Prior Audit Findings 65

-MEMBER

-AMERICAN INSTITUTE OF

-CERTIFIED PUBLIC ACCOUNTANTS

-SOCIETY OF LOUISIANA

-CERTIFIED PUBLIC ACCOUNTANTS
+MEMBER AMERICAN INSTITUTE OF CERTIFIED PUBLIC ACCOUNTANTS SOCIETY OF LOUISIANA CERTIFIED PUBLIC ACCOUNTANTS

-A PROFESSIONAL ACCOUNTING CORPORATION 2203 JUSTICE AVENUE MONROE, LOUISIANA 71201
+WILLIAM R. HULSEY A PROFESSIONAL ACCOUNTING CORPORATION 2203 JUSTICE AVENUE MONROE, LOUISIANA 71201

-P O BOX 2253 MONROE, LOUISIANA 71207 wth@hulseyepa.com (318) 362-9900 FAX (318) 362-9921
+P. O. BOX 2253 MONROE, LOUISIANA 71207 wrh@hulseycpa.com (318) 362-9900 FAX (318) 362-9921